Diverse communities behave like typical random ecosystems: Introduction

 In CRMs, the identity of each species is specified by its consumption preferences.
 In real ecosystems, it is well established that organisms can exhibit strong consumer preferences for particular resources.
 However, recent work has shown that consumer resource models with random consumer preferences can reproduce experimental observations in field surveys and laboratory experiments \cite{goldford2018emergent, marsland2020minimal}.
 To understand this phenomena, we asked how adding noise to consumer preferences changes macroscopic ecosystem level properties like diversity and average productivity.
-To do so, we considered a thought experiment where we started with non-interacting species where each species consumes its own resource, and then added ``noise'' to the consumer resource preferences.
+To do so, we considered a thought experiment where we started with predesigned consumer resource preference, and then added ``noise'' to the consumer resource preferences.
+Mathematically, we can decompose the consumer matrix $\bar{\mathbf{C}}$ in Eqs \ref{Ma} and \ref{Ma1} into two parts: